 Do we want our precious girls to be thinking that a man is going to come and save them?
 Of course not.
 Du’h!
 But unfortunately, due to cultural norms and sometimes without knowing, we promote the princess mentality to our girls and other female peers.

 I strongly believe that change starts with each one of us.
 We need to set an example that girls (and women!) don’t need to rely on a spouse to be ‘saved’ or have worth.
-We can take ownership our lives in all aspects of life: personal, and especially, professionally.
+We have to take ownership in all aspects of life: personal, and especially, professionally.

 This is why I’m proud of the work we do here at Wild Web Women – we empower women and teach them how to elevate their online business and make their own money, Honey!
 We are cheerleaders, teachers, and advocates of women who take businesses by the horns like the badasses they are.
 No prince charming needed.